yohman/21W-DH140/Weeks/Week01/readme.md

 The instructors will select a few of the readings for discussion in week 2.

-You have two options on how to submit your reading assignment.

-1. Option A: Upload your assignment as a pdf to your github repo.
+Submit your assignment by:

-1. Option B (preferred): Create a markdown file in your repo titled `Week1_reading_assignment.md` and submit your assignment using markdown code.
+* Create a markdown file in your repo titled `Week1_reading_assignment.md` and submit your assignment using markdown code.